 Fycompa is currently approved in more than 70 countries and territories, including Japan, the United States, China, and other countries in Europe and in Asia as an adjunctive treatment for partial-onset seizures (with or without secondarily generalized seizures) in patients with epilepsy 12 years of age and older.
+In Europe the approved age range will be expanded to 4 years and above based on this approval.
 In addition, Fycompa has been approved in more than 65 countries, including the United States, Japan, in Europe and in Asia for treatment as an adjunctive therapy for primary generalized tonic-clonic seizures in patients with epilepsy 12 years of age and older.
+In Europe the approved age range will be expanded to 7 years and above based on this approval.

-In Japan and the United States, Fycompa is approved for monotherapy and adjunctive use in the treatment of partial-onset seizures (with or without secondarily generalized seizures) in patients with epilepsy 4 years of age and older.
+In Japan and the United States, Fycompa is approved for monotherapy and adjunctive use in the treatment of partialonset seizures (with or without secondarily generalized seizures) in patients with epilepsy 4 years of age and older.
 To date, Fycompa has been used to treat more than 300,000 patients worldwide across all indications.